-The reference is to Genesis 50:24,25.
+The reference is to Genesis 50:24,25, And Joseph said unto his brethren, I die: and God will surely visit you, and bring you out of this land unto the land which he sware to Abraham, to Isaac, and to Jacob.
+And Joseph took an oath of the children of Israel, saying, God will surely visit you, and ye shall carry up my bones from hence.
 Although Israel was firmly settled in Egypt, Joseph knew that God would visit Israel and lead them back to Canaan.
 Whether Joseph foresaw the slavery that would develop after his death is uncertain.

 God didn't leave so much as one bone of His Son in Egypt (Luke 24:51; Acts 1:9,10).
 He called His Son "out of Egypt" (Matthew 2:15) as He called His people out of Egypt in the Exodus.
 God may allow His people to stay in Egypt for a season but ultimately, He will call them out.
 God's people may have to sojourn in Egypt for a season but "this world is not our home".
 This is what the rapture does, as it calls us out of Egypt into heaven.
 Joseph lived most his life in Egypt but had the hope he would eventually be laid to rest in Canaan.
-He realized that this life only had a limited supply of blessings but, as Ashael Nettleton once said, "The milk and honey lie beyond this wilderness world".
+He realized that this life only had a limited supply of blessings but, as Ashael Nettleton once said, "The milk and honey lie beyond"

+this wilderness world".
 Joseph was a great man in Egypt, but his heart was elsewhere.
 This is another reason why Bible-believers have no use for Bible manuscripts that come out of Egypt.
 So should it be with all of God's people.

 "O rich men, make this a main point of concern, prove that you are not worldlings.
-You have to frequent the exchange, to visit the bank, to handle large sums of money, but be not money-grubbers, rakers up of gold; be not covetous or grasping.
+You have to frequent the exchange, to visit the bank, to handle large sums of money, but be not moneygrubbers, rakers up of gold; be not covetous or grasping.
 Prove that though in Egypt you are not Egyptians.
 May this be your prayer, "May God grant I may never so live as to be mistaken for a man of this world who has his portion in this life.
 My portion is above.
 Whatever I enjoy here, heaven is my heritage."
-(Charles Spurgeon, "Joseph's Bones", Metropolitan Tabernacle Pulpit, sermon 966)."
+172